Rikaisan/colorize/README.md

-# colorize
+# Colorize
-A small module that colors console text using colorama with a nicer syntax
+A small module that adds color to console text using colorama with a nicer syntax

 ## How to use:
 ```